 The next step is for the agency to draw up designs utilising one or more different systems – Adobe Illustrator is pretty common but there are others.
 When they produce a design they normally show the design on desktop, mobile and tablet.
-As per the example below.
-Following this you will be expected to sign off on the designs.

-Once your designs are signed off, the web company build it.
+Once you sign off your designs, the web company build it.
 Usually the developers take the designs and code them using various different tools.
 Sometimes it’s pure html, sometimes it’s a content management system like Joomla or Drupal or WordPress.

 Some weeks to months later you will see the first draft of the website and you’ll be asked for comments/changes.

 As you can well imagine this process should be ‘iterative’.
 But what you will find is that there’s a limit to the number of iterations you can make (normally 3).
 Once you signed off those designs that’s what will be built.
 If you deviate from the design then you pay.

 Soon enough there will be a sign off, handover and you will start to pay for the site, then support charges and if you need any future changes you will be quoted.